RAMP-DEFI/Open-Grants-Program/applications/Polkakeeper.md

 * The Finder (or an automated task) calls the PolkaKeeper chain to execute the chosen Keeper with the found parameters
 * After all the actions are completed, results will be paid out to Finder and Backers.

+# Components
+* Native Token
+  * A native token shall be issued to power the Polkakeeper ecosystem, rewarding developers, users and node operators who contribute to the growth and continued development of Polkakeeper.
+  * Implementation: The built-in Currency trait from FRAME.

+* Account
+  * Accounts live on the Polkakeeper network, and identify the user.
+Depending on the security level needed to be Strategists or Finders, additional verification can be added
+  * Implementation: The built-in account system from FRAME.

+* Node
+  * Polkakeeper will run several Collator and Full nodes to ensure functioning and reliability of the network, and to enable the features added by the off chain workers.
+  * The parachain will be implemented using  Substrate+Cumulus, initially for local development and later on the Rococo testnet.
+  * The nodes will run the Polkakeeper Runtime, which, among other features, includes the Contracts Pallet, enabling deployment of the KeeperManager and Keeper contracts.
+  * Eventually, Nodes will be set up in such a way that a direct connection with other Parachains is possible, without going through the Relay Network.

+* KeeperManager (Runtime)
+  * Extrinsic that enables viewing/adding/removing/changing/disabling Keepers by accounts in the chain.
+  * Implementation: A Smart Contract that can be transacted with through the UI and programmatically.
+  * The Polkakeeper Runtime makes available Chain Extensions that allow the smart contracts to utilize relevant parts of the Polkadot ecosystem and connected parachains, bridges and off chain functionality.
+  * Connectivity to other parachains is implemented with XCMP using the Xcm::Transact type (once available)

+* Keeper (Smart Contract)
+  * Logic that is designed to be applied on specific targets.
+For example, a function that executes a specific trade on another parachain such as Acala.
+The logic is predefined, but the input (the tokens and amounts) are parameterized.
+  * Implemented as Smart Contracts to be deployed to the chain by the users.
+These still have to be registered in the KeeperManager.

+* Strategist
+  * A user who designs new Keepers (strategies), authors, deploys the Smart Contracts and registers these in the KeeperManager.

+* Finder
+  * A user who finds opportunities to execute a Keeper strategy against.
+The finding is done off-chain due to the required computing/network resources needed.
+The outcome is a transaction that invokes a Keeper with specific Parameters.

+* Backer
+  * A user who provides liquidity to the Vault.
+In exchange for this, executing Keepers can be done with larger leverage, and depending on the configuration set by the Strategist, profits are shared.

+* Vaults
+  * (Shared) Keepers can utilize a pool of user funds to enter profit opportunities.
+Profits may be shared with the pool participants.
+  * The vault is implemented as a Smart Contract or directly in the Runtime, and will be available programmatically or through the User Interface.
+Functionality includes: deposit, withdrawal.

 Live UI designs:
 https://app.rampdefi.com